 Randomized Controlled Trial of Hydroxychloroquine for SARS-CoV-2 Pre-Exposure Prophylaxis Among Health Care Workers

 This randomized, double-blind, placebo-controlled trial was designed to determine whether hydroxychloroquine 600 mg per day reduced the frequency of SARS-CoV-2 infection over an 8-week period in hospital-based health care workers.
-The primary outcome was incidence of SARS-CoV-2 infection as determined by reverse transcriptase polymerase chain reaction (RT-PCR) assay of nasopharyngeal swabs collected at 4 and 8 weeks or the occurrence of COVID-19 symptoms.6Study Population
+The primary outcome was incidence of SARS-CoV-2 infection as determined by reverse transcriptase polymerase chain reaction (RT-PCR) assay of nasopharyngeal swabs collected at 4 and 8 weeks or the occurrence of COVID-19 symptoms.11Study Population

 - Four participants in each group developed SARS-CoV-2 infection (positivity rate of 6.3% vs. 6.6% in the hydroxychloroquine and placebo groups, respectively; P > 0.99).
 Across the groups, six individuals developed symptoms of COVID-19, but none required hospitalization.

-- The rates of treatment discontinuation were similar in the hydroxychloroquine group (19%) and in the placebo group (16%).
+- The rates of treatment discontinuation were similar in the hydroxychloroquine group (19%) and the placebo group (16%).

 - The study was stopped early.